What is Digital Citizenship?

 All students use their student ID number in their user name.
-For example, a student with the ID number 1234567 would have the G Suite user ID of@email.
+For example, a student with the ID number 1234567 would have the G Suite user ID firstname.lastname@example.org.
 This user name also functions as an email address allowing students and teachers to communicate in a secure online environment.
 Each student is responsible for their own password.
 Their student password will be the same password our students use to log onto a computer at school.

 Things to Keep in Mind When Using FCPS G Suite for Education:

 - Student GSE accounts are for school work product only!
 Never use your account for any other reason, school assignments only.

 - Remember to never share your GSE password.

 - Report any inappropriate use to a faculty or staff member at your school.
 It will be investigated.